jonstewart/scope/README.txt

 Scope's autoregistration system does use a bunch of static variables, as well as a static singleton to collect them, but it avoids many of the pitfalls inherit with singletons and static allocation in C++.
-In particular, it does not depend on the order of construction (or guarantees it using a Meyers singleton) and it does not use heap-allocated memory (i.e. no calls to new or malloc() before main()) in accordance with the standard.
+In particular, it does not depend on the order of construction (or guarantees it using a Meyers singleton) and it does not use heap-allocated memory (i.e. no calls to new or malloc() before main()) in accordance with the standard.
 Among other things, this makes leak- detectors much easier to use, since Scope shouldn't generate any noise.

-Tests are organized into sets, but sets can be relational, not just hierarchical--Scope uses a graph to represent the connections between sets and tests.
-One set per source file is automatically created, and each test is put into its corresponding source set automatically, giving you a hierarchical structure out of the box.
-However, it's possible to specify that a test should belong to other sets.
+Tests are organized into a tree organized by containing source file, giving you a hierarchical structure out of the box.=

 Scope needs more work with respect to command-line features, friendly output, and performance profiling.